-As a Novogratz Bridge Year Program participant in 2021-22, you will spend nine months building relationships and learning collaboratively with community partners both at home and abroad.
+As a Novogratz Bridge Year Program participant, you will spend nine months building relationships and learning collaboratively with community partners abroad.
 During and after the program, you will benefit in countless ways.
 Here are just a few.

 - An orientation to service.
 At Princeton, we share a deep commitment to service and a strong desire to help effect positive change in the world.
 Through your Bridge Year community engagement efforts, you will develop a broader understanding of the role you can play in responding to community needs, on both a local and global level.